Cheick Oumar Konaté

-Cheick Oumar Konaté (born 2 April 2004) is a Malian professional footballer who plays as a defender for club Clermont and the Mali national team.
+Cheick Oumar Konaté (born 2 April 2004) is a Malian professional footballer who plays as a defender for Belgian Pro League club Beveren and the Mali national team.

 Career

 Konaté is a youth product of the Malian club FC Guidars.
 On 13 October 2022, he signed a professional contract with the club until 2027.
 Officially a right-back, he started playing as a right-sided centre-back for the club in a back 3.
 He made his senior and professional debut with Clermont as a starter in a 2–0 Ligue 1 loss to Rennes on 19 February 2023.

+On 4 September 2026, Konaté signed a two-season contract with Beveren in Belgium.